 Champlain College President Donald J. Laackman will confer 505 bachelor and 11 associate degrees during the morning's 139th Undergraduate Commencement.
-An additional 207 undergraduate bachelor degrees, 37 associate degrees and 399 master's degrees will be conferred in the afternoon at the Commencement ceremony for Continuing Professional Studies (Online) and Master's degree students.
+An additional 207 undergraduate bachelor degrees, 37 associate degrees and 399 master's degrees will be conferred in the afternoon at the Commencement ceremony for Champlain College Online (Online) and Master's degree students.

 "Champlain is honoring Al Roker and Renee Forney for their professional achievements in fields that align with two of Champlain's academic offerings -- media communications and cyber security," said President Laackman.
 "Both honorees are prominent leaders in their industries who have helped prepare Champlain students for a lifetime of career success by creating ongoing educational opportunities for our students through internships and jobs after graduation."

 Al Roker will address the graduating Class of 2017 in the morning after receiving an honorary Doctor of Humane Letters degree.